cojoj/dotfiles/README.md

 - Go to **Security...**.
 - Select **Allow software downloaded from unknown sources**.

+## Custom font

+I'm using [Fira Code](https://github.com/tonsky/FiraCode) font family for all my code-related things like editors, IDEs etc. Please follow installation guides in the repository of this Monospaced font.

 ## Terminal window configuration

 To have complete **Terminal.app** configuration you have to download custom theme and install it.
 I use [Tomorrow Night](https://github.com/ChrisKempson/Tomorrow-Theme) with **Menlo 12pt**.